Shadi Petosky

-Shadi Petosky is a television show runner.
-She is best known for her work on Danger & Eggs and The Sandman (2022 TV series).
+Shadi Petosky is an American television producer and writer.
+She co-created the animated series Danger & Eggs, and has worked on television series including The Sandman.

 Early life

 Petosky was born in Kalispell, Montana, growing up in a rural area.
 Petosky cites Ani DiFranco and folk music in general as early positive influences in her life.
-As she noted years later, she spent time in Gwinn, Michigan, with her family living on U.S. Air Force bases.
+She stated that she spent part of her childhood in Gwinn, Michigan, with her family living on U.S. Air Force bases.
 Later describing herself as "total AV club / film / theater kid," who read independent comic books in high school, and "devouring" many videos at the video store, she noted that she has been a "victim of violence" in that early part of her life, and onward because she was "a loud, queer kid in a rural area."
 At the same time, Petosky said she loved comic books, was an "aspiring artist."
 Petosky was diagnosed with ADHD and says that many people in her family are neurodivergent.